pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

     })(i), 3000);
 }
 ```
 So, now our code contains 2 closures, `outer` and `inner`, which both have access to the variable `i`, but there is a slight difference between them.
-The outer scope of the `outer` function is created once and the outer scope of the `inner` function is created 5 times, for every `inner` function separately.
+The outer scope of the `outer` function is created once and the outer scope of the `inner` function is created 5 times, for every iteration separately.
+The outer scope of the `outer` function contains the variable `i`, created in the `for` loop, while the outer scope of the `inner` function contains the same variable, which is actually an argument of the `outer` function.
+So, those are two different variables with the same name.

 In the first iteration the value of the variable `i` is `0`.
 We have invoked the `outer` function immediately with parameter `0` and it returned the `inner` function, so the `inner` function was actually provided as an argument to the `setTimeout` function instead of the `outer` function.
 Therefore, the `inner` function will be called after 3s and it will have access to its own outer scope.
 The value of the variable `i` in its scope is `0`, so the `inner` function will log `0` at the moment of its execution.